What is Preferred Shares vs. Common Shares?

 Alternatives to Issuing Common Dividends

-Rather than pay out a dividend to common shareholders, the company could use the cash on its balance sheet in several other ways including:
+Rather than issue a dividend to common shareholders, the company could use the cash on its balance sheet in several other ways, including:

 - Re-investing the cash into ongoing operations to generate growth